 Getsitecontrol targeting and behavior settings allow you for choosing precisely who will see your CTA popups and when.
-With that in mind, let’s see how some online stores are using them already.
+With that in mind, let’s see some examples of widgets for online stores.

 1. Create a sense of urgency with a welcome popup

-- It appears upon entrance, so visitors continue browsing with the offer in mind
+- It can be shown upon entrance, so visitors continue browsing with the offer in mind

-To replicate this scenario, choose to display the widget “at once” on the Behavior tab and select the pages where it should be displayed on the Targeting tab.
+To replicate this scenario, on the Targeting tab choose to display the widget at once in the Start to display the widget section and select the pages where it should be displayed in the Where should this widget appear? section.

 2. Encourage interested visitors with a delayed popup

-Bill Watts, the founder of WattsRunning.com says time-delayed popups generate several times more sales than the store page alone.
-The widget offering a discount to customers appears after a visitor scrolls down 70% of the page and leads right to the store where you can make an order.
+Let’s take a look at the example of the widget offering a discount to customers that appears after a visitor scrolls down 70% of the page.
+It leads right to the store where you can see the collection of discounted items make an order.
 What’s great about this popup:

 It targets those showing their interest to the website content